zharmad/SpinRelax/README.md

 # Change Log and Expected To-Do list

+- [x] v0.21 - Initial groundwork on residue-specific CSA fittings.
 - [x] v0.2 - Port to Python3.
-Initial work complete with basiv validation checks.
+Initial work complete with basic validation checks.
 - [x] v0.1 - Initial upload of the dirty version using a mixture of bash, python, PLUMED2, and optionally GROMACS.
 *(NB: you'll probably have to bug me about individual ticket items.)*
 - [ ] Support for eulerian-angle input instead of `-q_ext`.